khaldoun-xyz/altadim/docs/concept.md

 #### 3. Set Up Vagrant Environment

-You have three options to set up your Vagrant environment:
+You have multiple options to set up your Vagrant environment, we've chosen this approach:

-##### Option 1: Automatic Initialization with Vagrant
+##### Automatic Initialization with Vagrant

 Initialize a Vagrant environment with a specific box (OS image):